snesrev/zelda3/README.md

 I got much assistance from spannierism's Zelda 3 JP disassembly and the other ones that documented loads of function names and variables.

+The game also supports enhanced aspect ratios of 16:9 or 16:10 (see ExtendedAspectRatio in zelda3.ini)

 ## Dependencies

 - the `libsdl2-dev` library